empty916/great-async/README.md

 #### Manual Execution with `fn`

-The `fn` returned by `useAsyncFunction` allows you to manually trigger the async function at any time:
+The `fn` returned by `useAsync` allows you to manually trigger the async function at any time:

 ```tsx
 function UserDashboard({ userId }: { userId: string }) {